patrick-kidger/jaxtyping/API.md

 ### Shape

-The shape should be a string of space-separated symbols, such as "a b c d".
+The shape should be a string of space-separated symbols, such as `"a b c d"`.
 Each symbol can be either an:
 - `int`: fixed-size axis, e.g. `"28 28"`.
 - `str`: variable-size axis, e.g. `"channels"`.
 - A symbolic expression (without spaces!) in terms of other variable-size axes, e.g. `def remove_last(x: Float[Array, "dim"]) -> Float[Array, "dim-1"]`.